Stable Offline Value Function Learning with Bisimulation-based Representations: Kernel Representations for Offline Policy Evaluation

 \section{Kernel Representations for Offline Policy Evaluation}

 We now present our bisimulation-based representation learning algorithm, kernel representations for \textsc{ope} (\textsc{krope}).
-We present the desired \textsc{krope} kernel, define the \textsc{krope} operator, present its theoretical properties, prove stability properties of \textsc{krope} representations, and present a practical learning algorithm to learn them.
+We present the desired \textsc{krope} kernel, prove stability properties of \textsc{krope} representations, and present a practical learning algorithm to learn them.
 We defer the proofs to Appendix~\ref{app:proofs}.